Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Symmetric state and many-body projection

 Not only the energies, but also the wave functions are renormalized.
-We study the properties of Hilbert space of the flat bands in Fig. \ref{fig2}(b).
-We plot the sublattice polarization, this is, the eigenvalues of the sublattice operator projected to the flat bands, $\overline{\sigma}_z$, and the singular values of the 'particle-hole' operator \cite{song19,song21,kang23,herzogarbeitman2024heavyfermionsefficientrepresentation} projected to the flat bands, $C_{2z}\overline{P}$.
-The system flows towards a perfectly sublattice polarized and particle-hole symmetric limit with eigenvalues (singular values) equal to $1$.
+In Fig. \ref{fig2}(b) we study the properties of Hilbert space of the flat bands; we plot the sublattice polarization, this is, the eigenvalues of the sublattice operator projected to the flat bands, $\overline{\sigma}_z$, and the singular values of the 'particle-hole' operator \cite{song19,song21,kang23,herzogarbeitman2024heavyfermionsefficientrepresentation} projected to the flat bands, $C_{2z}\overline{P}$.
+The system flows towards a perfectly sublattice polarized and particle-hole symmetric limit with eigenvalues, or singular values, equal to $1$.
+The increase of the $\overline{\sigma}_z$ eigenvalues, i.e. the flow towards the chiral limit \cite{tarnopolski19,ledwith20}, was already noted in Ref. \cite{vafek20}.